starksm64/NativeRaspberryPiBeaconParser/README.md

 This command takes the beacon events coming from the hci1 bluetooth interface and publishes them to the MQTT server running at address tcp://192.168.1.107:1883 using asynchronous delivery.

 	NativeScannerBlueZ --scannerID NativeScannerBlueZ --hciDev hci1 --brokerURL "tcp://192.168.1.107:1883" --asyncMode

+### Running the bluez native scanner using hci0 and the AMQP QPID msg publisher using default topic destination type and default "beaconEvents" name

+NativeScannerBlueZ --scannerID NativeScannerBlueZ --pubType AMQP_QPID --brokerURL "192.168.1.107:5672"

+### Running the bluez native scanner using hci0 and the AMQP QPID msg publisher using a queue type destination with default "beaconEvents" name

+NativeScannerBlueZ --scannerID NativeScannerBlueZ --pubType AMQP_QPID --brokerURL "192.168.1.107:5672" --useQueues